-- Overall, we rate the Edmonton Journal Right-Center Biased based on story selection and editorial positions that favors the right.
-We also rate them High for factual reporting due to proper sourcing and a clean fact check record.
+- Overall, we rate the Edmonton Journal Right-Center Biased based on story selection and editorial positions that favor the right.
+We also rate them High for factual reporting due to proper sourcing and a clean fact-check record.

 Factual Reporting: HIGH

-Founded in 1903, The Edmonton Journal is a daily broadsheet newspaper in Edmonton, Alberta. edmontonjournal.com is the online domain that covers local, national, business, and sports news.
+Founded in 1903, The Edmonton Journal is a newspaper publishes in Edmonton, Alberta. edmontonjournal.com is the online domain that covers local, national, business, and sports news.